SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 NOT
 TS=
   (
-    ("motivational climate" OR "organi$ational climate" OR "safety climate" OR "learning climate" OR "education climate") NOT("climate change" OR "climate crisis" OR "global warming" OR "climatic change$" OR "sea level rise" OR "rising sea level$")
+    ("motivational climate" OR "organi$ational climate" OR "safety climate" OR "learning climate" OR "education climate" OR "emotional climate" OR "family climate")
+    NOT("climate change" OR "climate crisis" OR "global warming" OR "climatic change$" OR "sea level rise" OR "rising sea level$")
   )